-How An Artist, A Toy Maker, A College Student Use Their Skills To Fight The Pandemic
+How An Artist, A Toy-Maker, A College Student Use Their Skills To Fight The Pandemic

 Emily Landon, an infectious disease specialist at the University of Chicago, says audience members need to be responsible and take precautions for their safety.
 They should disperse, for example, if the crowd becomes too large.

 Landon adds that Owens could end or pause the show if the audience is not taking those safety precautions.
-"In my mind, the sort of ethical responsibility would be to post a sign saying, 'Please stay six feet apart, please wear face coverings,' and if more than 50 people gather, then I have to stop," she says.
+"In my mind, the sort of ethical responsibility would be to post a sign saying, 'Please stay 6 feet apart, please wear face coverings,' and if more than 50 people gather, then I have to stop," she says.

-Hannah Long, a local Chicago resident who has seen the show twice with her two young kids says the show was a reminder to her family that there are still "good and lighthearted things in the world" — and also restored a sense of community missing since the pandemic began, she adds.
+Hannah Long, a local Chicago resident who has seen the show twice with her two young kids, says the show was a reminder to her family that there are still "good and lighthearted things in the world" — and also restored a sense of community missing since the pandemic began, she adds.

 "Some people say the show is the highlight of their week," Owens says.
 "Despite the fact that they are wearing masks, I am pretty confident the audience is smiling underneath."